The logo for Lawn.com.au

 Growing plants during the winter in Australia means they won’t bolt to seed as quickly as they would in summer, and you’ll be able to enjoy a longer harvest.

-How to prepare soil for planting winter vegetables and flowers?
+Preparing soil for planting winter vegetables and flowers

-As the weather begins to cool down in Australia, it’s time to think about planting winter vegetables and flowers.
-Preparing the soil for your winter garden is relatively simple and only requires a few steps.
+Preparing the soil for your winter garden is relatively simple and only requires a few steps:

 1. Rake up any leaves or debris that have accumulated on the surface of the soil.